 - 1. Which species was found in the most locations? - 2.
-Between what river miles did we find striped killifish? - 3.
-Between what river miles did we find mummichog? - 4.
-Between what river miles did we find banded killifish? - 5.
-What do you think might influence where these fish are found in the Hudson?
+Between what river miles did we find Striped Killifish? - 3.
+Between what river miles did we find Mummichog? - 4.
+Between what river miles did we find Banded Killifish? - 5.
+Why do you think these fish are found in different areas of the Hudson?

 Remembering the estuary and river concepts, which ones have we covered so far?
-Look back at your model on page 2.
-Using a different colored pen/pencil you can update your model or annotate it with the new information you have learned!
+Look at your model on page 2.
+Using a different colored pen/pencil, update your model or annotate it with the new information you have learned!